 Medical tourism is one of the hottest niche markets in the hospitality and travel industry.
 Medical Tourism & Medical Travel and Wellness is estimated to be a worldwide multi-billion dollar industry.
 People travel all over the world for medical procedures and treatments.
 Some do so for medical tourism (building in a vacation, or accompanying family members seek tourism activities.
 Medical Travel and Health related travel may be for a more acute nature or not –where people travel for more of a necessity (e.g. heart, cancer, stem cell replacement, etc., and they may not build in tourism activities.
 People also may travel for wellness; weight loss, cosmetic reasons, in- vitro fertilization (IVF).
 Etc. The one common denominator is the need for hospitality, hotel, travel/ tourism planning to and from and at the medical travel destination.
 We term this Hospitality Bridging healthcare (H2H ©)

-Give the multitude of H2H © travel service providers, hospitality/healthcare professionals and medical travel service providers all need to be integrated to serve the Patient/Guest coming in to the health/medical facilities.
-Our education/training and research examines the integration of the traveling medical Patient/Guest into the destination.
+Give the multitude of H2H © travel service providers, hospitality/healthcare professionals and medical travel service providers all need to be integrated to serve the Patient/Guest coming into the health/medical facilities.
+Our education/training and research examine the integration of the traveling medical Patient/Guest into the destination.
 There are entire industries built around medical travel and tourism.